bharath5673/NRF24-RC-Crawler/README.md

 # NRF24-RC-Crawler

 ### Description: Remote allows player to control motion of toy car.
-My modules are of 2 types, one with the speed control and another on without..
+My modules are of 2 types, one with the speed control and another on without using nrf24l01 module..
 ### for RC cars, traxxas typos, Crawles, jeeps, and all steering typo RC cars.

 **Components:**